Joey Gallo Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have the 19th-ranked team ERA across all MLB pitching staffs (4.40).
+- The Red Sox have a 4.39 team ERA that ranks 19th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- The Red Sox rank 21st in baseball in home runs given up (90 total, 1.2 per game).

-- Crawford gets the start for the Red Sox, his sixth of the season.
-He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.
+- Whitlock (4-2) gets the starting nod for the Red Sox in his eighth start of the season.
+He has a 4.38 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- In his most recent appearance on Tuesday, the right-hander threw four innings against the Colorado Rockies, giving up four earned runs while surrendering five hits.
+- In his last appearance on Wednesday against the Colorado Rockies, the right-hander threw seven innings, giving up two earned runs while surrendering six hits.

-- The 27-year-old has put up an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .228 against him.
+- In seven games this season, the 27-year-old has a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.